Financial Aid FAQs

 Recipients of Institutional Scholarships should be:

-- A student in good standing
+- A student in good standing.

-- Making satisfactory progress toward his/her educational goals
+- Making satisfactory progress toward his/her educational goals.

-- Have completed the DBU Supplemental Application Form and the FAFSA (Free Application For Federal Student Aid) annually.
+- Have completed the FAFSA annually.

 Federal or State Financial Assistance